 I am an Assistant Professor at the Hubbard School of Journalism and Mass Communication at the University of Minnesota Twin Cities.
 Two keywords, computational social science and strategic communication (organizations, advertising, and public relations), characterize my research.
 Most of my work examines their intersection or falls under either of the two subfields.

-My work has appeared in journals across communication subfields, such as Social Media + Society, Journal of Communication, Journal of Public Relations Research, Journal of Computer-Mediated Communication, Mass Communication and Society, and Public Relations Review.
-I am currently an editorial board member of the journal Management Communication Quarterly.
+My work has appeared in journals across communication subfields, including New Media & Society, Journal of Communication, Journal of Public Relations Research, Journal of Computer-Mediated Communication, Mass Communication and Society, Public Relations Review, Social Media + Society, and Political Communication.
 I received my Ph.D. in Communication from UPenn Annenberg.
-Prior to that, I obtained an MA in Statistics and Data Science from the Wharton School and an MA in Strategic Public Relations from USC Annenberg.
-I graduated from Tsinghua University with dual bachelor degrees in Mechanical Engineering and Journalism.
+Prior to that, I obtained an M.A. in Statistics and Data Science from the Wharton School and an M.A. in Strategic Public Relations from USC Annenberg.
+I graduated from Tsinghua University with dual bachelor's degrees in Mechanical Engineering and Journalism.